Jason Loscuito, Advisor

 - Attempt to ensure that students who are considering ministry have been placed in touch with other students who are considering the same profession and with religious leaders from their own faith communities who are equipped to guide them in the particular process required by their faith community to move toward a career in ministry.

 - Work with The Center for Student Development & Success to ensure that there are opportunities for Converse students to meet and talk with other people who are presently engaged in ministry and to provide religion-related internships for those who want to explore the possibility of this profession in a more in-depth and structured manner.

-- Arrange for the return to campus of ordained alumnae who will serve as role models for Converse students as they lead campus worship.
+- Arrange for the return to campus of ordained alumni who will serve as role models for Converse students as they lead campus worship.

 - Work with other members of the Department of Religion, as well as representatives of various faith communities, to inform students about the opportunities available at various seminaries and divinity schools.